venomous-maker/RideshareSimulation/README.md

 ## Rubric Points

 The Capstone submission through Udacity required pointing out specific rubric items addressed (at least five) and where they were addressed at in the code, see [RUBRIC.md](RUBRIC.md) for details.

+## To Do ext
+Intergrate with live systems with ai intergration